 The All of Us Research Program is part of the National Institutes of Health’s efforts to expand research into what is known as precision medicine – an emerging approach to disease treatment and prevention that considers differences in people’s lifestyles, environments and biological makeup.
 The goal is to be able to tell people the best way to stay healthy and, if someone gets sick, help health-care teams find the most effective treatments.

 The College of Community Health Sciences, in collaboration with the Alabama Department of Public Health Office of EMS, implemented an Emergency Services Medical oversight program in 2007 to provide continuing education and updated technology to emergency medical services workers and volunteers in the 14 county West Alabama region.

-The University of Alabama, in partnership with the Alabama Department of Forensic Sciences and The University of Alabama at Birmingham Department of Criminal Justice have joined together to form the NIJ National Center on Forensics.
-This Center provides medico-legal learning opportunities for medical students to train as deputy medical examiners/coroners, with a special emphasis for those planning to live and work in underserved rural areas; provide forensic science and legal training to district attorneys, defense attorneys, judges, law enforcement and forensic scientists; and develop opportunities to benefit current and future practitioners in the field.
-These activities seek to improve the availability and level of medico/legal training and knowledge for those working in rural areas, which will thereby increase access to justice for those living in these communities.
+The University of Alabama, in partnership with the Alabama Department of Forensic Sciences and the University of Alabama at Birmingham Department of Criminal Justice, have joined together to establish the National Center on Forensics on the UA campus in Tuscaloosa.
+The center provides medico-legal learning opportunities for medical students to train as deputy medical examiners and/or coroners, with a special emphasis for those planning to live and work in underserved rural areas; forensic science training for district attorneys, defense attorneys, judges and law enforcement; and opportunities to benefit current and future practitioners in the field.
+These activities seek to improve the availability and level of medico-legal knowledge and training for those working in rural areas, which will increase access to justice for those living in these communities.